Skip to Content

 Spa Day

 Spending time at a Las Vegas spa is something that could pull you away from your group if traveling with others.
-Use your solo time to book that spa day you’ve always had your eye on.
+Splurge on a spa day – You deserve it.

 Whether you’re traveling to Vegas solo for a convention, or for some much-needed time away from reality, rest assured, there is plenty to do.

-With itinerary options that include relaxing by the pool, napping, gambling, or being social with strangers, I trust you’ll have a great time by yourself in Las Vegas!
+With itinerary options that include relaxing by the pool, napping, gambling, or being social with strangers, I trust you’ll have a great time.

-See Also: Check out our ideal 3-day Las Vegas itinerary – Packed full of non-gambling suggestions.
+See Also: Check out my ideal 3-day Las Vegas itinerary – Packed full of non-gambling suggestions.

 Featured Image: ©f11photo/123RF.COM